Nimaoth/Nev/docs/virtual_file_system.md

   'home://' -> VFSLink(home://, VFSLocal(local://)//home/xyz)
   'ws0://' -> VFSLink(ws0://, VFSLocal(local://)//home/xyz/my project)
 ```

-Here is a visual representation.
+Here is a visual representation of what the above VFS hierarchy:
 ![VFS graph](https://raw.githubusercontent.com/Nimaoth/AbsytreeScreenshots/main/graph.png)

 With the given VFS, the following paths would refer to these files: